-The rate: The Inn’s hallways and guestrooms boast a noteworthy collection of Norman Rockwell prints.
-For those who wish to further steep themselves in Rockwellian imagery, the Rockwell Retreat package offers admission and lunch at the Norman Rockwell Museum and overnight accommodations in a deluxe guestroom.
-This package is available from $320 per room, including all taxes and meal gratuity.
+The rate: The Inn’s hallways and guest rooms boast a noteworthy collection of Norman Rockwell prints.
+For those who wish to further steep themselves in Rockwellian imagery, the Rockwell Retreat package offers admission at the Norman Rockwell Museum and overnight accommodations with a dining credit.
+This package is available from $220 per room, including all taxes and meal gratuity.
 Visit the site for more great packages, like The Berkshire Brew or An Apple a Day.

-How to get there: Bonanza/Peter Pan Bus Lines form Port Authority to Stockbridge in 3.5 hours.
+How to get there: Peter Pan Bus Lines from Port Authority to Stockbridge in 3.5 hours.

 Where: Inn at Lambertville Station | Lambertville | New Jersey